Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 SRT supports two connection configurations:

-1. Caller-Listener, where one side waits for the other to initiate a connection
+1. Caller-Listener, where one side waits for the other to initiate a connection;
-2. Rendezvous, where both sides attempt to initiate a connection
+2. Rendezvous, where both sides attempt to initiate a connection.

-The handshake is performed between two parties: "Initiator" and "Responder":
+The handshake is performed between two parties: "Initiator" and "Responder" in the following order:

-- Initiator starts the extended SRT handshake process and sends appropriate SRT extended handshake requests.
+- Initiator starts an extended SRT handshake process and sends appropriate SRT extended handshake requests.

 - Responder expects the SRT extended handshake requests to be sent by the Initiator and sends SRT extended handshake responses back.

+TODO: two -> three ?
 There are two basic types of SRT handshake extensions that are exchanged in the handshake:

 - Handshake Extension Message exchanges the basic SRT information;
-- Key Material Exchange exchanges the wrapped stream encryption key (used only if encryption is requested).
+- Key Material Exchange exchanges the wrapped stream encryption key (used only if an encryption is requested).
-- Stream ID extension exchanges some stream-specific information that can be used by the application to identify the incoming stream connection.
+- Stream ID extension exchanges some stream-specific information that can be used by the application to identify an incoming stream connection.

 The Initiator and Responder roles are assigned depending on the connection mode.